 The Commission is comprised of seven Commissioners who are appointed by the Mayor.
 The Commission administers the Commonwealth's Wetlands Regulations by determining wetland boundaries; reviewing and permitting projects proposed in or near wetlands and associated buffer zones; and by placing conditions on development projects that affect wetlands.
 Wetlands are vital to the City's natural environment, providing habitat for fish, shellfish and wildlife.
 Wetlands also maintain groundwater and water quality, and mitigate the impacts of flooding, storm damage and pollution.
 The Commission also seeks public access to wetland resource areas where appropriate.

-The next Public Hearing will take place on Wednesday, June 5, 2013 beginning at 6pm.
+The next public hearing will take place on Wednesday, December 11, 2013 beginning at 6pm.